BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 <uri>/usr/your_path/siemens_challenge/sim_world/toolbox/tape3.obj</uri>
 ```

+A parser is also created to automatically take care of this path change for you.
+Check a latter part of this instruction (Running simulation/Creating object models) for more information.

 #### Import object using GUI

 This can be done under "insert" tag if you are using Gazebo 7.x.